jimken123/jimken123.github.io/_pages/tsundoku.md

 #### Memòria distant - Colm Tóibín

-The ever-prolific Senyor Tóibín returns with a collection of essays, on the idea of 'distant memories' - or maybe unreliable memories.
+The ever-prolific Senyor Tóibín returns with a collection of essays, on the idea of 'distant memories' focussed around his early life in Wexford.
 He gave a well-attended talk on this in the village of Farrera, just up the road.

 <img src="/img/tsundoku/memoriadistant.png" width="300">